thu-coai/CDConv/README.md

 }
 ```

-**We also provided a out-of-the-box torch-version classifier (2-class) fine-tuned on CDConv on huggingface, check [here](https://huggingface.co/chujiezheng/roberta-base-cdconv).
+**We also provide an out-of-the-box torch-version classifier (2-class) fine-tuned on CDConv on huggingface, check [here](https://huggingface.co/chujiezheng/roberta-base-cdconv).
 Note that the torch-version may not perform as well as the paddle-version in this repo.**

 ## Data